UCI Health, community partners launch groundbreaking healthcare initiative

 “Integrative health addresses some of the fundamental needs of patients living in our underserved communities,” said Dr. David Kilgore, the initiative’s principal investigator.
 “It is not fluffy add-on therapy, but powerful, evidence-based medicine that is critical in disease prevention and helps relieve the unnecessary suffering from chronic diseases widely prevalent in so many of our patients.”

-Kilgore, who is also director of the integrative medicine track for the UC Irvine School of Medicine Family Medicine residency program, says the initiative will increase knowledge of integrative medicine and strengthen the required skills among the community health centers’ doctors and staff, enabling them to effectively empower the county’s most vulnerable and underserved patients to take an active role in their own health and wellness.
+Kilgore, who is also director of the integrative medicine track for the UCI School of Medicine Family Medicine residency program, says the initiative will increase knowledge of integrative medicine and strengthen the required skills among the community health centers’ doctors and staff, enabling them to effectively empower the county’s most vulnerable and underserved patients to take an active role in their own health and wellness.